 Barbara Bolin joined Geronimo Energy in the spring of 2014.
 She had previously worked with Mainstream Renewable Power in conjunction with their Illinois Green River Wind Farm.
-At present, she continues to work on the Green River project, as well as the Walnut Ridge Wind Farm, for Geronimo Energy.
+At present, she continues to work on the Green River Wind Farm for Geronimo Energy.
 During her time with Mainstream, Barbara’s duties included project landowner communications, wind project lease processing, mailings, notary services and general office management.
-She continues her work in these areas in her current role with Geronimo Energy for both the Green River and Walnut Ridge Wind Farms.
+She continues her work in these areas in her current role with Geronimo Energy for all of Geronimo’s wind farms.

 Keith Bolin joined Geronimo Energy as a Project Developer in the spring of 2014.
 Previously, Mr. Bolin was contracted as a Project Developer for the Green River Wind Farm Project with Mainstream Renewable Power.
 At Mainstream, he was responsible for landowner communications, title investigation assistance and community outreach.
-In his role with Geronimo, Mr. Bolin is involved in landowner relationships and the general development process for both the Walnut Ridge and Green River Wind Farms in Illinois.
+In his role with Geronimo, Mr. Bolin is involved in landowner relationships and the general development process for Geronimo’s Illinois wind farms.

 Jenna joined Geronimo in May of 2013.
 She’s been working in the wind industry since 2006, supporting project development from inception through construction.
 Previously, she held office management positions in the telecommunications and newspaper industries and worked seasonally for the Minnesota Department of Natural Resources.
 She is originally from Wisconsin and holds a B.A. in Sociology for the University of Wisconsin – Eau Claire.
 When not at work, Jenna enjoys bicycling, gardening and reading.